flowdy/sompyler/README.md

 ### User

-Ability to edit raw text files with a powerful text editor.
+Know-how and ability to edit raw text files with a powerful text editor.
 There will be no "official" user interface that hides the text definition stuff behind eye-candy widgets.
-Sompyler works according to the pure Unix philosophy, like a compiler, hence the name:
+Sompyler works according to the pure Unix philosophy, reasonable data in, audio (PCM) data out, like a compiler builds an executable program from sources, hence the name:

-    $ sompyler input.spls output.flac
+    $ scripts/sompyle input.spls output.flac
-    [text scrolling over the screen.
-You are not expected to read it, except to trace errors if any.]
+    [Text scrolling over the screen.
+You are not expected to read it, except to trace errors if any.
+Errors always show up last.]

 Others are welcome to program GUIs for sompyler, of course.
+I, for one, just have no idea how such an interface could look like and can be used so that it is actually easier than to "simply" create and edit YAML files.

 ### Hardware